maximilianbarabas/laravelapi/README.md

 3. open new terminal
 4. write "npm run dev"
 5. click on the url link and open the webpage
-6. Right corner there are login & register
+6. There are two options (login & register) at the right corner"
 7. Test Register
 8. Logout and test Login form